apoco/cycle-electron-driver/README.md

 |`exitCode`          | 0          | If `state` is set to `'exiting'`, sends this as the exit code              |
 |`isQuittingEnabled` | `true`     | If `false`, `before-quit` events will be cancelled                         |
 |`isAutoExitEnabled` | `true`     | If `false`, `will-quit` events will be cancelled                           |

+### AppMetadataDriver

+`AppMetadataDriver` provides a source observable of objects describing the app.
+The objects have the following
+properties:

+* `version`

 ### AppPathsDriver